YitziG/consent-policy/README.md

 }
 ```

 That's all there is to it!
-You should now understand how to dynamically request and check for permissions in your app!
+You should now understand how to request and check for permissions in your app dynamically!

 ### A Word of Caution
-Because all of this is at an experimental stage for all of us you are going to want a way to bypass all of this so that you can work on your project without having to make sure the entire permissions pipeline is working.
+This process is at an experimental stage, so you are going to want a way to bypass all of this so that you can work on your project without having to make sure the entire permissions pipeline is working.

-We recommand wrapping all the permission dependant conditional logic in an `if` statement.
+We recommend wrapping all the permission dependant conditional logic in an `if` statement.

 ```javascript
 If(gdprEnforced){